Bnabdulwasiu/notification_system/README.md

 # Breach Notification Application
 <br>
- An application for use in medical where the need for storing, and securing sensitive data is very crucial.
+ An application for use in medical fields where the need for storing, and securing sensitive data is very crucial.
 <hr>

 <h1>Project Description</h1>